vishalbelsare/vale-server/website/versioned_docs/version-1.0.0/about.md

 ## Fast and restriction-free

 :::note
-Web-based integrations (e.g., Google Docs and Google Chrome) tend to see slightly decreased performance.
+Web-based integrations (for example, Google Docs and Google Chrome) tend to see slightly decreased performance.
 :::

 Vale Server's underlying engine is designed to be *fast*.
 Performance metrics for various formats and file sizes are given in the table below.